Crossworlds

 June 18th

 Oh well, I’ll shop by myself.
 I wish it didn’t always have to be this way.
 You’re not supposed to want to run from your family, right?
-I would say it’s just a phase, but it’s always been like this.
+I would say it’s just a phase, but I feel like I’ve been saying that for years.

 Her mother’s voice called from the hall, “Hurry up, Savannah!”